 A working permit may be issued for a term of up to three years for:

 - seconded employees

 - special categories of foreign employees (e.g. shareholders or beneficiaries of Ukrainian legal entities, professionals, graduates of the world’s top-ranked universities, creative professionals and IT professionals)

 - intra-company transferees

-The employer shall enter into an employment agreement with the foreign employee within 90 calendar days of the issuance of the working permit and shall submit a certified copy of the employment agreement to the respective employment centre within 10 days of its execution.
+The employer must enter into an employment agreement with the foreign employee within 90 calendar days of the issuance of the working permit and must also submit a certified copy of the employment agreement to the respective employment center within 10 days of its execution.

 Public Holidays in 2022